 Writing that book might take time away from movie nights with your love.
 Taking that evening class might mean you don’t cook all the dinners anymore.
 Maybe you’ll quit the job as everyone’s helper.

 Some will get on board again, once they realize you’re serious.
 Some will never get it.
 That’s ok.
 Maybe you don’t want them along anyway?

-Go search for your tribe.
-Find support from people who get you and what you’re trying to do.
+Go search for your People.
+Find support from those who get you and what you’re trying to do.
 You can do it alone, but it will take longer and be harder on your heart.
 Good support – on the other hand – can be your most important fuel.